 - HIGHEST ADJACENT GRADE

-- The highest natural elevation of the ground surface prior to construction next to the proposed walls of a structure.
+- The highest natural elevation of the ground surface prior to construction next to the proposed or existing walls of a structure.

 - HISTORIC STRUCTURE